-eral Gaussian sample paths and introduces potential conflict between an agent acquiring the information and a principal making the decision.
-These informational environments differ from ours in that agents can perfectly observe any of an infinite number of attributes, and the correlation structure across the attributes is derived from a primitive notion of similarity or distance.4
+There is not a large prior literature on dynamic learning in the presence of correlation.
+One interesting model is that of Callander (2011), where the available signals are the realizations of a single Brownian motion path at different points, and the agent (or a sequence of agents) chooses myopically.
+This informational setting has since been extended in several productive ways: Garfagnini and Strulovici (2016) consider the optimal experimentation strategy for a forward-looking agent with acquisition costs, while Bardhi (2019) studies general Gaussian sample paths and introduces potential conflict between an agent acquiring the information and a principal making the decision.
+These models differ from ours in that agents can perfectly observe any of an infinite number of attributes, and the correlation structure across the attributes is derived from a primitive notion of similarity or distance.